Metal Cutting Methods

 Shearing

-Shearing offers a unique approach to metal cutting, employing a two-blade system consisting of a moving upper blade and a stationary lower blade.
+Shearing offers a unique approach to metal cutting, using a two-blade system consisting of a moving upper blade and a stationary lower blade.
 These blades are slightly offset from each other to facilitate the cutting process.
 When the upper blade descends, it applies pressure on the material, pressing it against the stationary lower blade.
 The combined force deforms the material to a point where it can no longer maintain its structure, causing it to strain and eventually yield.
 This action results in a clean cut, with the technique being particularly effective for straight-line cuts in sheet and plate metals.
 The simplicity yet effectiveness of shearing makes it a widely used method in various metalworking applications.

 The Multifaceted Benefits of Shearing